Sekomane/Job-Application-Tracker/README.md

 ## Overview

 This React application enables users to log, manage, and monitor their job applications from one central dashboard.
-Built with React and Vite for performance and developer experience, it streamlines your job hunt—no more messy spreadsheets.
+Built with React and Vite for performance and developer experience, it streamlines your job hunt no more messy spreadsheets.

 ---